“All authority in heaven and on earth has been given to me. Go therefore and

 Praise for God’s provision

-Praise for God’s continuing care
+Praise for God’s continuing

-We would also want to add:
+would also want to add:

 Praise for salvation